The Past Hypothesis and the Nature of Physical Laws: Abstract

 \section{Abstract}

-If the Past Hypothesis underlies the arrows of time, what is the status of the Past Hypothesis?
+If the Past Hypothesis underlies various arrows of time, what is the status of the Past Hypothesis?
 In this paper, I examine the role of the Past Hypothesis in the Boltzmannian account and defend the view that the Past Hypothesis is a candidate fundamental law of nature.
-Such a view is known to be compatible with Humeanism about laws, but as I argue it is also supported by a minimal non-Humean ``governing'' view.
+Such a view is known to be compatible with Humeanism about laws, but as I argue, it is also supported by a minimal non-Humean ``governing'' conception of laws.
 Some worries arise from the non-dynamical and time-dependent character of the Past Hypothesis as a boundary condition, the intrinsic vagueness in its specification, and the nature of the initial probability distribution.
-I show that these worries do not have much force, and in any case they become less relevant in a new quantum framework for analyzing time's arrows---the Wentaculus.
-Hence, both Humeans and minimalist non-Humeans should embrace the view that the Past Hypothesis is a candidate fundamental law of nature and welcome its ramifications for other parts of philosophy of science.
+I show that these worries do not have much force, and in any case, they become less relevant in a new quantum framework for analyzing time's arrows---the Wentaculus.
+Hence, the view that the Past Hypothesis is a candidate fundamental law should be more widely accepted than it is now.

 \textit{Keywords: time's arrow, counterfactuals, laws of nature, vagueness, objective probabilities, typicality, scientific explanation, Past Hypothesis, Statistical Postulate, Humeanism, non-Humeanism, minimal primitivism, the Mentaculus, the Wentaculus, quantum statistical mechanics, density matrix realism}